-Acquisition of a healthcare-associated infection (HCAI) is one of the most frequent harmful events threatening patient safety globally, affecting 5%-10% of patients admitted to hospital in developed countries and up to 20% in developing countries.1-3 Based on 2011-2012 data, more than 2.5 million new HCAI cases are reported each year within the European Union.
-HCAI are a major burden on individuals, their families and the health services leading to increased mortality rates, higher treatment costs and extended hospital stays.6-8 Not all HCAIs are preventable, but successful implementation of clinical guidelines can reduce the prevalence of such infections, for example, leading to a decline in the incidence of hospital-acquired Staphylococcus aureus bacteraemia and a beneficial impact on methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive S. aureus bacteraemia rates.
-10
+Acquisition of a healthcare-associated infection (HCAI) is one of the most frequent harmful events threatening patient safety globally, affecting 5%-10% of patients admitted to hospital in developed countries and up to 20% in developing countries.
+Based on 2011-2012 data, more than 2.5 million new HCAI cases are reported each year within the European Union.
+HCAI are a major burden on individuals, their families and the health services leading to increased mortality rates, higher treatment costs and extended hospital stays.
+Not all HCAIs are preventable, but successful implementation of clinical guidelines can reduce the prevalence of such infections, for example, leading to a decline in the incidence of hospital-acquired Staphylococcus aureus bacteraemia9 and a beneficial impact on methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive S. aureus bacteraemia rates.10

 Efforts to translate research evidence into practice internationally have traditionally occurred through the dissemination of clinical guidelines.
 Although clinical guidelines can facilitate evidence-based practice and improve patient health outcomes, the presence of written guidelines does not ensure successful infection prevention and control (IPC).
 11 The uneven implementation of evidence-based guidelines is widely recognised as a continuing challenge.
 12 One way to overcome this challenge is adapting guideline recommendations to the context and culture in which they are implemented.
 11 This adaptation should acknowledge the local context and engage stakeholders to increase and sustain compliance more effectively.
-13 Senior front-line leaders can facilitate this adaptive approach, implementing guidance and motivating individuals to engage in day-to-day IPC duties.
+13 Senior front-line leaders can facilitate this adaptive approach, implementing guidance and motivating individuals to engage in day-to-day IPC duties.14

 Empirical literature reiterates that implementation of guideline recommendations requires education and training as part of multimodal interventions, 15 in which leadership has been identified as a core component of success.
 Senior leaders play an essential role in strengthening IPC culture, by demonstrating tangible support to teams, ensuring the necessary resources and healthcare practitioner time is available to undertake IPC activities.
+14

 Leadership is considered to be essential for IPC, 16 with supportive claims that leadership at all levels combined with clear national strategy and local structural capacity to deliver the guidelines are effective for IPC.
-Leadership can also play an essential role in IPC implementation when national or regional strategies/approaches have unintended consequences such as inadequate engagement and lack of local ownership on the front line.
-In this case, leaders can facilitate implementation of clinical standards through a combination of strategic approaches with the principles of bottom-up collaborative working.

-Successful leaders can contribute to infection prevention actions through the implementation of guidelines.
-They can do this by listening to workforce concerns, motivating and engaging healthcare workers, acknowledging that staff are often hassled and overstretched, by overcoming process issues that impede prevention of HCAI and promoting collaborative work across disciplines.
-Understanding healthcare leaders' perspectives helps in the study of implementation of guidelines on HCAI.
-Little rigorous research has been conducted on leadership for IPC, almost nothing has been written about IPC leadership at senior level and there is a paucity of data on the leadership perspective on implementation of guidelines relating to HCAI.
+17 18 Leadership can also play an essential role in IPC implementation when national or regional strategies/approaches have unintended consequences such as inadequate engagement and lack of local ownership on the front line.
+19 In this case, leaders can facilitate implementation of clinical standards through a combination of strategic approaches with the principles of bottom-up collaborative working.
+20 and overstretched, by overcoming process issues that impede prevention of HCAI and promoting collaborative work across disciplines.21 Understanding healthcare leaders' perspectives helps in the study of implementation of guidelines on HCAI.
+Little rigorous research has been conducted on leadership for IPC, almost nothing has been written about IPC leadership at senior level and there is a paucity of data on the leadership perspective on implementation of guidelines relating to HCAI.16